diffix/reference/docs/distinct pre-processing.md

 | Cristian  | Lemon     |
 | Cristian  | Orange    |

-grouping by AID and sorting by number of contributions, yields:
+grouping by AID and sorting by the number of contributions, yields:

 | AID       | Values                 |
 | --------- | ---------------------- |